Meet The Pastor

 (1 Corinthians 11:3) – “But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God”

-I would like to take this opportunity to extend an invitation and welcome you to our open Bible Study website; Where serving God is our joy and spreading his truth is our privilege.
+I want to take this opportunity to extend an invitation and welcome you to our open Bible Study website; Where serving God is our joy and spreading his truth is our privilege.

 May God continue to bless you as you pursue His truth.